 If you’re not practicing success, you’re practicing failure.
 Or something.

 You can’t white knuckle your way to grittiness.

 Believe me.
 I’ve tried.
 It actually takes practice.
 You have to consciously decide every day that you are going to show up and be consistent.

-But in the same way you aren’t going to go out and do five miles on your first run, you have to build up to the big, gritty stuff.
+But in the same way, you aren’t going to go out and do five miles on your first run, you have to build to the big, gritty stuff.

 This is especially true if you’ve let something go for too long (guilty!).

 If like me, you tend to be a very black and white, all or nothing thinker, you have to start by getting it out of your head that you’re going to transform quickly.
 You’re not.

 That’s where breaking your goal down into smaller pieces comes in.
 (Welcome to the gray area!)